gokhanaltun/tempile-core/README.md

 # Tempile Core

-**Tempile Core** is the core package that parses [Tempile template syntax](https://github.com/gokhanaltun/tempile) and produces an AST (Abstract Syntax Tree).
-It processes template files, builds nodes, and manages their relationships.
+**Tempile Core** is the central package for parsing [Tempile template syntax](https://github.com/gokhanaltun/tempile) into an AST (Abstract Syntax Tree).
+It reads template files, converts HTML-based templates into structured nodes, and manages relationships such as imports, slots, and content insertion.

 ## Features

 * Parses modern HTML-based template syntax.
-* Produces an AST including elements, if/elseif/else blocks, for loops, slots, content nodes, and raw code/expressions.
+* Produces an AST including elements, `if`/`elseif`/`else` blocks, `for` loops, slots, content nodes, and raw code/expressions.
 * Resolves `<import>` nodes, merging their children into the parent template.
-* Matches slots and content nodes.
+* Matches slots and content nodes for dynamic template composition.
+* Tracks line numbers (`Pos.Line`) for nodes; column tracking has been removed for simplicity.

 ## Usage